playmint/playerchain-demo/README.md

 ## How do Playerchains work?

-:handshake: &nbsp; Games built on Playerchain netcode allow the player's machines to connect and share inputs in realtime.
+:handshake: &nbsp; Games built on playerchain netcode allow the player's machines to connect and share inputs in realtime.

 :ledger: &nbsp; Each player maintains their own history of actions and connected players combine this into a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).